asjad895/Signle-Pixel-Locate/README.md

 To train the model, run the following command:

 - **Notes** -
-- i trained on kaggle due to RAM and GPU .so i have not tested on it my local env
+- i trained on kaggle due to RAM and GPU .so i have not tested on it my local env with full dataset
-- for running on local machine adapt code like file path and import helping function etc
+- for running on local machine adapt code like file path and import helping function dataset
+- go to pipeline dir
-- ```python single_pixel_locate_train.py``` or ```python pipeline.py``` in Pipeline dir
+- ```python pipeline.py``` in Pipeline dir
 - ```python train.py```
 u can run notebook for experiment how model is trained